-This document is provided for educational purposes only and contains information to facilitate a general understanding of the law.
-It is not an exhaustive treatment of the law on this subject nor is it intended to substitute for the advice of an attorney.
-Consult with your own attorneys to apply these legal principles to specific fact situations.
+This document is provided for educational purposes and contains information to facilitate a general understanding of the law.
+References to judicial or other official proceedings are intended to be a fair and impartial account of public records, which may contain allegations that are not true.
+This publication is not an exhaustive treatment of the law, nor is it intended to substitute for the advice of an attorney.
+Consult your own attorney to apply these legal principles to specific fact situations.